Pre-Prospectus Summer Fellowships for Yale Graduate Students

 Only students whose proposals demonstrate a need for extensive use of Beinecke materials will be considered for these awards.
 Awarded fellows may not hold concurrent teaching positions or any concurrent fellowships (other than, when appropriate, the standard Graduate School support).

 All awarded fellows are expected to dedicate a minimum of 25 hours of research in the Beinecke collections per week throughout the fellowship period.
 Please note that attendance will be monitored and stipends will be adjusted to reflect shortened research period.
 At the end of the research period, fellows are also asked to provide a brief statement indicating how this fellowship support was used to accomplish research goals.
-Application form is located on the Yale University Grants & Fellowships website and will open December 15.
+The application form goes live in January each year and is due the following March.

 How will my Beinecke fellowship funding work with my Graduate School funding?

 For students awarded any length of pre-prospectus fellowship (one, two, or three months), the Beinecke Pre-prospectus Research Fellowship will supplement your Graduate School stipend for the period of the fellowship.

-Pre-prospectus applicants may request fellowships of one to three months between June 1 and July 31, 2017.
-Applicants spending at least four weeks in Beinecke may apply for funding to support another four weeks working in relevant research libraries elsewhere.
-The fellowship stipend is $1,000 per month.
-A modest stipend to cover travel expenses for research at other institutions is also available as part of the Pre-Prospectus Fellowship program.
+Pre-prospectus applicants may request fellowships of one to three months to be taken between June 1 and August 31.
+Applicants spending at least four weeks in Beinecke may also apply for funding to support another four weeks working in relevant research libraries elsewhere.
+The fellowship stipend is $1,000 per month for research done at the Beinecke Library or other research libraries.
+A modest grant to cover travel expenses for research at other institutions is also available as part of the Pre-Prospectus Fellowship program.

 a proposal (1,200 words maximum) outlining the work to be accomplished in the Beinecke collections and the manner in which those collections may support the student's prospectus research